|

 Aloe juvenna Brandham & S Carter 1979

-from Kenya has small rosettes of triangular green leaves bearing white spots, some raised, or streaks and prominent inward-curving marginal teeth.
+from Kenya has small rosettes of triangular green succulent leaves bearing white spots, some raised, or streaks and prominent inward-curving marginal teeth.
 The rosettes turn reddish-brown in full sun.
 Old leaves remain green, so as the stem elongates a characteristic densely-stacked rosette forms.
 Stems offset at their base or occasionally higher up to form a dense clump.
 The unbranched inflorescence carries a cluster of tubular red flowers.

-A tolerant plant for any window-ledge, but dislikes being watered during its winter resting period.
+A tolerant succulent plant for any window-ledge, but dislikes being watered during its winter resting period.
 Often confused with Aloe squarrosa.

 Photo: Jim Myers